peter3ssam/NotifiNote/README.md

 # NotifiNote
-Simple app to write your notes and alarm for it
+Simple app to write your notes and alarm for it using Angular and tailwind